You are seeing this page because you are using an unsupported browser.

-For those affected by this condition, symptoms can include: Nausea Dizziness Fatigue Vomiting Cold sweats Headache.
+For those affected by this condition, symptoms can include nausea, dizziness, fatigue, vomiting, cold sweats and headaches.

 Anxiety or odours can worsen the condition, and children aged two to 12 are more susceptible.

-If you're prone to motion sickness, these tips from the Aerospace Medical Association may help: Ask for a seat over the wings, where the ride should be smoother If possible, travel on larger aircraft Ask for a window seat Avoid alcohol for 24 hours before flying (and in-flight) Keep your seatbelt fastened Ask your doctor about suitable medication.
+If you're prone to motion sickness, these tips from the Aerospace Medical Association may help: ask for a seat over the wings, where the ride should be smoother; if possible, travel on larger aircraft; ask for a window seat; avoid alcohol for 24 hours before flying (and in-flight); keep your seatbelt fastened; and ask your doctor about suitable medication.

 It's also a good idea to avoid bulky or greasy foods before flying.